Rhode Island Registered Agent

 To form your LLC by mail, download the Articles of Organization form ($150 filing fee required), fill out the required fields, and submit a physical copy to the Rhode Island Secretary of State.
 You’ll be asked to provide your registered agent on section 2:

-How Do I Change My Registered Agent In Rhode Island?
+How to Change Your Registered Agent in Rhode Island

-To change your Rhode Island registered agent, simply fill out a Statement of Change of Registered Agent form and submit it to the Rhode Island Department of State along with the $20 filing fee ($10 for nonprofits) paid by check, cash, or credit card.
+To change your Rhode Island resident agent for your LLC, simply fill out the Statement of Change of Resident Agent form and file it with the Rhode Island Department of State alongside the $20 filing fee.

 This can be done online, by mail, or in person.